-The Internet is great for taking a rapid look at what your competitors might be doing as you design a user interface.
+The Internet is great for taking a look at what your competitors are doing as you design a user interface.
 While this is a valuable learning opportunity, it can also be dangerous and inappropriate for your design.

 The biggest problem I have found, is that user interface approaches or design elements do not carry neatly across contexts.
 Each design context is unique.
 By design context I mean a few things:

 - Brand experience: Each company has a unique set of emotions, memories, triggers that set the mood for interacting with a user’s goal or task.